2025 Vol. 37, No. 11

 Background

 In complex electromagnetic environments, electronic devices face risks of strong electromagnetic interference, performance degradation and even damage.
 Accurate acquisition of internal electromagnetic field distribution is a core prerequisite for analyzing field coupling mechanisms, revealing effect principles and evaluating system safety.
-Traditional metal electric field probes, due to large size and significant disturbance to the measured field, fail to meet fine measurement needs; electro-optic crystal technology, though with low-disturbance advantage, lacks sufficient sensitivity and frequency selectivity in the GHz band.
+Traditional metal electric field probes, due to their large size and significant disturbance to the measured field, fail to meet fine measurement needs; electro-optic crystal technology, though having low-disturbance advantage, lacks sufficient sensitivity and frequency selectivity in the GHz band.
 Rydberg atom-based quantum microwave sensing technology, featuring self-calibration, SI unit traceability and high sensitivity, provides a new solution to the above problems.

 Purpose

-To address the defects of traditional measurement technologies, verify the low-disturbance property of quantum microwave sensing technology, establish an accurate method for measuring internal electric fields of devices, realize high-resolution electromagnetic field distribution mapping, and provide technical support for the analysis and evaluation of complex electromagnetic environment effects.
+This study aims to address the defects of traditional measurement technologies, verify the low-disturbance property of quantum microwave sensing technology, establish an accurate method for measuring internal electric fields of devices, realize high-resolution electromagnetic field distribution mapping, and provide technical support for the analysis and evaluation of complex electromagnetic environment effects.

 Methods